 ... and Now, from outside 900 Lombard we see the same view today plus an unsightly apartment building blocking the distant twin spires of Sts.
 Peter and Paul church on Washington Square.

 Madeleine recovers after a restful sleep (naked, no less!) and as they talk it becomes clear that Scottie is hopelessly besotted.

 Then ...
 Later, she returns to 900 Lombard to drop off a thank you note for saving her.

 ... and Now, the house has not changed much other than the overgrown shrubs.
 The exterior brick chimney obviously survived the 1989 earthquake.

 Then ...
 He's not in but shows up while she's there and they chat on the front porch.

 ... and Now, the front door is white (it was painted red for the movie) and the railing, almost hidden behind the shrubs, has been changed.

 ... and Now, here's another look at 900 Lombard.
 This view looks west up the hill - the crooked street is at the top of the block.

 ...
-Oh No! ...
-In 2012 the current owners of the house, to counter cinefiles knocking at their door, built a wall across the front entrance and plastered over the red brick chimney, seen here mid-construction.
+Update...
+Say it ain't so! ... in 2012 the current owners of the house, to deter cinefiles from knocking at their door, built a wall across the front entrance and plastered over the red brick chimney, seen here mid-construction.
 While CitySleuth respects owners' rights, he will silently weep each time he passes by.